At Pilot Lite we respect your privacy and are committed to protecting your personal data..

 Email address: firstname.lastname@example.org

-Postal address: 64 New Cavendish Street, London, W1G 8TB
+Postal address: 1st Floor South, 101 New Cavendish Street, London, W1W 6XH, UK

 3. HOW IS YOUR PERSONAL DATA COLLECTED?

-- Direct interactions.
-You may give us your Identity, Contact and Financial Data by creating an account, filling in forms or by corresponding with us by post, phone, email or otherwise.
+- Directly from you.
+You may give us information such as your Identity, Contact and Financial Data by creating an account, filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 - apply for our products or services;